 Car Wrap: Vinyl graphics applied to all, or most, of a car, truck or van.
 Most include promotional messages, but some are simply color change wraps that replace paint jobs.
 See Color Change Wrap.

-Chalkboard Film: Adhesive backed film with black surface that can be used as a chalkboard.
-Frequently used by business that want to make frequent changes such as restaurants and retail stores.
+Chalkboard Film: Adhesive backed film with a black surface that can be used as a chalkboard.
+Frequently used by a business that wants to make frequent changes such as restaurants and retail stores.

 Channel Letter: Custom made 3-dimensional letter used primarily in outdoor electrical signs.
 Both individual letters and logo shapes are considered Channel Letters.

 CMYK: The four basic colors used in digital printing – Cyan (C), Magenta (M), Yellow (Y) and Black (K).

 Color Change Wrap: A vinyl vehicle wrap that is an alternative to a paint job.
 Unique colors, including metallics and even chrome, are available.

 Conspicuity: Seriously cool sounding word (say it 3 times fast) that refers to a key element of an effective sign.
 High conspicuity = very conspicuous and noticeable – a.k.a – a good sign.
 Also see Contrast, Legibility, Readability, and Visibility.